 It's 2am.
-Do you know where your documents are?The chances are, your translation provider doesn't even know.
+Do you know where your documents are?Chances are your translation broker doesn't even know.

-You are faced with a pile of discovery documents produced to you by a Japanese party in litigation, or you have Japanese documents that could be used to invalidate a patent that your client might be accused of infringing.
+Let's say you are faced with a pile of discovery documents produced to you by a Japanese party in litigation, or you have Japanese documents that could be used to invalidate a patent that your client is accused of infringing.
 You instruct a paralegal to have the documents translated into English.
 Your paralegal issues an order for the Japanese-to-English translations to a translation provider that you have been using (yes, that one, most likely).

-The translation company (better characterized as a translation broker-agency), not having the required in-house translation capability to handle the job (almost none do), immediately places an urgent request onto various places on the Internet or sends e-mail inquiries to numerous translators, some of them entirely unknown to them, in an effort to find a translator to do your job.
-Sometimes the translation broker-agency splits your work between several translators, splitting even a single large document between several translators.
-And such translation sellers are frequent users of translators in venues that you would never suspect and will never know.
+The translation company (better characterized as a translation broker-agency), not having the required in-house translation capability to handle the job (almost none have any such capability), immediately places an urgent request onto various places on the Internet or sends email inquiries to numerous translators, some of them entirely unknown to them, in an effort to find a translator to do your job.
+Sometimes the translation broker-agency splits your work between several translators, sometimes splitting a single large document between several translators.
+And such translation broker-agencies are frequent users of translators and other brokers in venues that you would never suspect and will never know.

-This scenario happens daily.
-It is highly unlikely that the final consumer of the translation even vaguely suspects that the work might have been given to a translator unknown even to the translation agency before (and sometimes after, if subcontracting is involved) the job was sent out to the translator and working in a country completely unknowable to their client.
+This scenario happens countless times each day.
+It is highly unlikely that the final consumer of the translation even vaguely suspects that the work might have been given to a translator unknown even to the translation broker before (and sometimes after, if subcontracting is involved) the job was sent out to the translator and one working in a country completely unknowable to their client.
 Should you need to care about from where that translation broker is purchasing the translations they sell you?
 Yes, we think, for a number of good reasons.

-Although you could say that translations are "just words," your efforts in representing your client are built on "just words."
+Although you could say that translations are "just words," your efforts in representing your client are built on those "just words."
 Don't you and your client deserve the best words?

 Translation is Not a Commodity